 Ensure strong employee passwords

-The IRS gives some essential advice on how to create strong passwords.
+The IRS provides some essential advice on creating strong passwords.
 However, Publication 4557 stops short of telling you what tools to deploy to prompt users to create strong passwords.

 Requiring firm-wide use of password management software is the best way to ensure that employees create strong passwords and that they create different passwords for each online account.